-If you're an angler, you're sure to find plenty of prime fishing spots in the Finger Lakes, and the local experts are generally more than willing to share their expertise and point you toward what's biting and where.
+If you are an angler, you are sure to find plenty of prime fishing spots in the Finger Lakes, and the local experts are generally more than willing to share their expertise and point you toward what's biting and where.
 The New York State Department of Environmental Conservation stocks some of the Finger Lakes annually to maintain fish population.
-They also run an informative website.

 Otisco Lake is the site of the annual Fishing Derby that marks the start of bass fishing season, drawing anglers from all over.
 While boats fill the lake on more popular fishing days, another prime fishing spot on Lake Otisco requires no boat.
 The causeway that extends across the lake near the southern end of the lake is a popular casting spot.
 According to local history, this rocky trail was once an old wagon road used to cross the lake, but today it serves mainly to divide the lake into two distinctly different water basins, with a small channel near the western bank for boat passage .
 The larger northern basin is deeper, with clear water, while the smaller, southern basin is more shallow and murky.
 Lake Otisco is especially good for walleye, trout and tiger muskellunge (tiger musky) fishing, and sunfish, perch, crappie, large-mouth bass, small-mouth bass and white bass are also abundant.